robertwenner/comics/doc/checks.md

 ## `Comic::Check::Tag`

-This flags comics that contain tags that differ from previously seen tags in case or white space only.
-This may help with case- and white space sensitive tag clouds.
+This flags comics that contain tags that differ from previously seen tags in case or whitespace only.
+This may help with case- and whitespace sensitive tag clouds.

 You need to configure this Check and pass the tags you want to check.
 For